HOWTO: Get in to grad school for science, engineering, math and computer science

 What doesn't matter

 GPA?
 I don't care if it's 2.0 or 4.0.
 I won't even look at it.
 The school you went to?
-I'll judge you the same whether you went to Nowhere State U or MIT.
+I'll judge you the same whether you went to Nowhere State U or a top-ten school.
 Transcripts?
 Never seen one.
 GREs?
 Irrelevant.
 Where you work/worked?
 Unless it's a research lab, it's not important.
 I don't think these items have much predictive capacity as to whether or not someone can complete a Ph.D.

 Ten application tips